 The Scottish Government has a long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC.
 This has been taken into account in developing this guidance for CLD staff and volunteers.
 The joint statement was developed by the Scottish Government, Police Scotland, Health and Safety Executive and local authorities on safe workplaces.

-This is one of a set of Scottish Government sectoral guidance on Safer Workplaces applicable as we progress out of lockdown.
-A full list of publications from the Scottish Government in relation to COVID-19 can be found on the Scottish Government website.
+This is one of a set of Scottish Government sectoral guidance on safer workplaces applicable as we progress out of lockdown.

 The Scottish Government has worked with stakeholders across the CLD sector including youth work, adult learning, community based college provision, CLD Managers Scotland, Education Scotland and the CLD Standards Council for Scotland alongside trade unions and COSLA to ensure that this guidance offers clear expectations and practical approaches to a safe, phased full reopening of CLD services.